 On the day of the examination

-Bring government-issued, current, signed, photo-bearing identification with you to the examination.
-The WSU OneCard is not acceptable identification.
+Bring your WSU OneCard, or government-issued, current, signed, photo-bearing identification (e.g., driver's license, state ID.)
+The identification presented must be an original document.
+Valid identification is required to test.
 Scratch paper and a pencil will be provided.
 No other aids are permitted.
 Be on time.
 Late arrivals will not be admitted.